ysyk2021/how-to-boost-your-productivity-and-achieve-success-at-work/src/chapter-9-1.md

-# The Benefits of Applying Productivity Skills to Career Advancement

 Productivity skills are not only beneficial for increasing efficiency and effectiveness at work, but also for advancing one's career.
 In this chapter, we will explore the benefits of applying productivity skills to career advancement.